 According to legend, Siamese cats were regal pets owned by Siam (now Thailand) royalty.
 They lived within the palace walls and served as guardians of Buddhist temples.
 As early as the 16th century, images of Siamese cats, distinguished by their unique coloration, appeared in Thai manuscripts.

-Affectionately called Siam, the “mahogany-colored” feline adjusted rapidly to life at the White House.
+The first Presidential Siamese Cat, Affectionately called Siam, a ‘mahogany-colored’ feline adjusted rapidly to life at the White House.
 President Hayes remarked that the family’s menagerie – two dogs, a goat, a mockingbird, and the Siamese cat – “give a Robinson Crusoe touch to our mode of life.”
 The good-natured Siam soon became a favorite of little Fanny and the staff.
 Allowed to roam the White House as she pleased, Siam enjoyed making grand entrances whenever the First Lady entertained guests.